Global Insurance market heavily exposed to US opioid crisis

 Exclusions in policies and higher rates are likely to make it more difficult for pharmaceutical companies to find appropriate insurance cover during upcoming renewals.

 Lockton experts have extensive experience with pharmaceutical, biotech, medical device and distributors to help you anticipating risk issues and design custom insurance solutions, leveraging Lockton’s extensive relationships with specialty insurers worldwide.
 In addition, Lockton’s reinsurance unit is specialized in the structuring and placement of reinsurance programs and has the experience, skillset and the right contacts in the market to find the best protection available.

 Tel: +44 20 7933 2757

-NEW YORK, 14 May 2020 - Lockton Re, the global reinsurance business of the world’s largest privately held independent insurance broker, is pleased to announce that Keith Thurman has joined the Lockton Re Atlanta office to lead the buildout of its’ Workers’ Compensation practice in the US working closely with colleagues both there and in the UK.
+NEW YORK, 25th September, 2020 - Lockton Re, the global reinsurance business of the world’s largest privately held independent insurance broker, is pleased to announce that Tim Gardner won the Reactions North America Awards, Reinsurance Broking CEO of the Year Award, last night.

 In the face of economic and political uncertainty, reinsurance will continue to bring stability to insurers’ risk portfolios.